faustus123/Tomm-I/Tomm-I-sim/README.md

 Here are instructions for building the Tomm-I simulation code. n.b. make sure your ODE_HOME environment variable is set to point to your ODE library build.
+These assume you are currently in the parent directory of the Tomm-I source code directory.
 ```
-cd Tomm-I-sim  # Assuming you are in the top-level Tomm-I directory
-cmake -S . -B build
+cmake -S Tomm-I/Tomm-I-sim -B build-Tomm-I-sim
-cmake --build build -- -j8
+cmake --build build-Tomm-I-sim -- -j8
 ```

 Finally, to run the simulation, do the following.
-Note this assumes you are still in the build directory.
 ```
-./build/Tomm-I-sim
+./build-Tomm-I-sim/Tomm-I-sim
 (hit ctl-C in terminal window to quit)
 ```
 If you have some issue with it finding the textures, you can add an extra argument to tell it where they are:
 ```
-./Tomm-I-sim -texturepath $ODE_HOME/drawstuff/textures
+./build-Tomm-I-sim/Tomm-I-sim -texturepath $ODE_HOME/drawstuff/textures
 ```

 ## Python